smdeile/posts-and-comments/README.md

 1) At firs you must chose folder, where you want deploy this APP.

-2) Next step will be cloning reposotory to chosen folder by command
+2) Next step will be cloning reposotory to chosen folder by command:

 git clone git@github.com:smdeile/posts-and-comments.git